How to Stop Getting Facebook Ads in 2024

 But why are you seeing these ads?
 This can happen for different reasons.
 You may have been logged in to Facebook while browsing certain products.

 You may also fit a target demographic that a business requested their ads get shown to.
-Another reason could be that you’ve purchased from that company before and it’s specifically targeted you.
+Another reason could be that you’ve purchased from that company before, and it’s specifically targeting you.

 No matter the reason for getting those inappropriate ads, you can put a stop to them.
 Facebook allows you to report ads for the following reasons: